zxc7563598/astro-theme-pure/packages/pure/README.md

 ### Use with common Astro project

+See [User Components](https://astro-pure.js.org/docs/integrations/components) & [Advanced Components](https://astro-pure.js.org/docs/integrations/advanced) to learn how to use.

+> Some part of Advanced Components may require Astro Integration config.

+#### UnoCSS

+UnoCSS is more recommended, and TailwindCSS method will be removed soon.

+#### TailwindCSS V3

-Set up tailwindcss in your project.
+Set up tailwindcss v3 in your project.

 ```js
 // tailwind.config.mjs